This information will help you take better pictures to share with your healthcare provider.

 - Find a place to take the picture where there will be no clutter in the background.

-- Set up the tripod or phone stand, if you’re using one.
+- Set up the tripod or camera stand, if you’re using one.

 - Turn on the flash on your camera.
-The flash will provide the light you need.
+The flash will give you the light you need.

 - Make sure light is shining directly on the area you’re taking a picture of.
 If something is in the way of the light, it can cause shadows in the picture.

-- Make sure that you or your caregiver can hold the camera so that it doesn’t cast a shadow on the area being photographed.
+- Make sure that you, or the person helping you, can hold the camera so that it doesn’t cast a shadow on the area you’re taking a picture of.

-- If your HCP asked you to measure the area, place the tape measure or ruler near the area you are photographing.
-Don’t let the tape measure touch your the are you’re taking a picture of, especially if it’s an open wound or incision.
+- If your healthcare provider asked you to measure the area, place the tape measure or ruler near the area you’re taking a picture of.
+Don’t let the tape measure touch your the are you’re taking a picture of, especially if it’s an open wound or incision (surgical cut).

-- Hold the camera flat and pointed directly at the area being photographed.
-This helps to make sure your picture looks correct.
+- Hold the camera flat and pointed directly at the area you’re taking a picture of.

 - Hold the camera still while taking the picture.

-- If you’re using your phone, look at the area being photographed on the screen.
-Tap the screen to make the camera focus.
+- If you’re using your phone, look at the area you’re taking a picture of on the screen.
+Tap the screen to make your camera focus.

 - When you’re ready, take the pictures.
-Remember to get pictures at all 3 distances, as explained above.
+Remember to take all the views your healthcare provider asked for.

-- Check each picture on your camera or phone to be sure it’s clear.
-If any of the pictures look blurry or don’t show the right area, take that picture again.
+- Check each picture to make sure they’re clear.
+If any of your pictures look blurry or don’t show the right area, take that picture again.
 Don’t try to edit the picture.